 Can Hyperacusis Be Treated or Cured?

-If you suffer from hyperacusis, or loudness intolerance, we have good news.
-Treatments are available and scientists are working to improve them and find cures.
+If you suffer from hyperacusis, or loudness intolerance, treatments are available and scientists are working to improve them and find cures.

-Please subscribe to our monthly digital newsletter to stay up to date on the latest advancements in hyperacusis research.
+Please subscribe to our monthly digital newsletter to stay up to date on the latest research.

 Hyperacusis LP Header copy (1).png